elodieriou/holbertonschool-web_react/0x07-React_Immutable/README.md

 0. Converting into an Immutable object using fromJS mandatory
    Copy the necessary config files specified in the description to the root directory of the project and execute npm install.

+Add `"@babel/node": "^7.13.10",` in your `package.json`.
+It is necessary to transpile the code using Babel.

+Optional : add the command `"build": "npx babel-node`.

 In a file named 0-fromjs.js, create a function getImmutableObject that accepts object as a parameter and converts it into an immutable Map using fromJS of the Immutable.js library